-Many of our Career Training participants use bicycles to get to their jobs or for transportation and fun.
+Every year, thousands of our Work & Travel participants use bicycles to get to their jobs or for transportation and fun.
 Cycling is one of the best ways to get places – it's cheap and improves your health and fitness.
 Plus, it's good for the environment!

 - When you first get your bike, make sure the brakes and gears are working well and that reflectors and lights are installed and working properly.
-If you bike late at night, you must be seen on the road!
+Many of our Work & Travel participants bike late at night after work and you must be seen on the road!

 - Wear a bicycle helmet